armory/docs/content/en/docs/plugin-guide/plugin-policy-engine/packages/spinnaker.http.authz/tasks/type.createApplication.md

   }
   {{< /prism >}}

-- This policy will disable the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions.
+- This policy disables the ability to create new applications, or update existing applications unless the applications have specified at least 1 role with 'write' permissions.
   **Note:** The spinnaker UI is not currently able to display an error message when this policy denies the action.

   {{< prism lang="rego" line-numbers="true" >}}